greenelab/connectivity-search-manuscript/manuscript.md

 By only loading the required node and edge types, we reduce memory usage and read times.

 Additional subdirectories, such as `path-counts` and `permutations`, store data generated from the HetMat.
-By using consistent paths for generated data, we avoid recomputing data that already exists on disk.
+By using consistent paths for generated data, we avoid recomputing data that already exist on disk.
 A HetMat directory can be zipped for archiving and transfer.
 Users can selectively include generated data in archives.
 Since the primary application of HetMats is to generate computationally demanding measurements on hetnets, the ability to share HetMats with precomputed data is paramount.

 The [`HetMat`](https://hetio.github.io/hetmatpy/reference/hetmatpy/hetmat/#hetmat) class implements the above logic.
-A `hetmat_from_graph` function creates a HetMat object and directory on disk from the pre-existing `hetnetpy.hetnet.Graph` format.
+A `hetmat_from_graph` function creates a HetMat object and directory on disk from the preexisting `hetnetpy.hetnet.Graph` format.

 We converted Hetionet v1.0 to HetMat format and uploaded the `hetionet-v1.0.hetmat.zip` archive to the [Hetionet data repository](https://github.com/hetio/hetionet/tree/master/hetnet/matrix).